 Note:

 A member's user type determines the default roles that can be assigned to them.
-User types compatible with each role are noted below.
+The following is a list of default roles, a summary of what they allow users to do, and the user types that are compatible with each role.

-• User—Data Editor privileges plus the ability to create groups and content.
+- User—Data Editor privileges plus the ability to create groups and content.
 Users can use the organization's maps, apps, layers, and tools, and join groups that allow members to update all items in the group.
 Members assigned the User role can also create maps and apps, edit features, add items, share content, and create groups.
-The User role is compatible with the Creator and GIS Professional user types.
+The User role is compatible with the Creator, Professional, and Professional Plus user types.

-• Publisher—User privileges plus the ability to publish features and map tiles as hosted web layers.
+- Publisher—User privileges plus the ability to publish features and map tiles as hosted web layers.
 Members assigned the Publisher role can also perform analysis on layers in maps.
-The Publisher role is compatible with the Creator and GIS Professional user types.
+The Publisher role is compatible with the Creator, Professional, and Professional Plus user types.

-• Administrator—Publisher privileges plus privileges to manage the organization and other users.
+- Administrator—Publisher privileges plus privileges to manage the organization and other users.
 An organization must have at least one administrator.
 However, there is no limit to the number of Administrator roles that can be assigned within an organization.
 It is recommended that an organization have at least two administrators, while restricting this role to those who require the additional privileges associated with it.
-The Administrator role is compatible with the Creator and GIS Professional user types.
+The Administrator role is compatible with the Creator, Professional, and Professional Plus user types.

 Tip: